ryan-mcclue/ryan-mcclue/src/perf.md

 however, for practice look at file reading first
-  - if in admin. mode could enable large pages to decrease page fault count so, work in chunk sizes of L3 cache size with overlapped computation to maximise throughput
+  - if in admin. mode could enable large pages to decrease page fault count so, work in chunk sizes of L3 cache size with overlapped computation to maximise throughput overlap file reads with computation. (linux io_uring asynchronous; so a file reader kernel thread more efficient than userspace implementation)